tektronix/tm_devices/docs/advanced/signal_generators.md

 ```

 The AWG7K also includes varying options which directly affects these ranges, such as option 02 and 06.
-These options will enforce the output signal path to always go directly from the {term}`DAC` to the differential output.
+These options will enforce the output signal path to always go directly from the <DAC:> to the differential output.

 ```{table} AWG7K Option Constraints
 ---